-Celebrate May 2015 Preservation Month
+Celebrate May 2016 Preservation Month “This Place Matters”

 Citizens in Lake Oswego will join thousands of individuals across the country to celebrate National Preservation Month this May with the State Historic Preservation Office and the National Trust for Historic Preservation.
 This is a month long opportunity to showcase the City’s historic places.
-This year’s theme, “Introduce the World to Historic Places You Love” is meant to connect the preservation community and introduce new audiences to the City’s work in preservation of the places that make Lake Oswego special.
+This year’s theme, “This Place Matters” is meant to connect the preservation community and introduce new audiences to the City’s work in preservation of the places that make Lake Oswego special.

 Learn more about National Preservation Month at: National Trust for Historic Preservation